Meet Our FCAG Instructors

-College's visual and digital arts program with honours, and now does freelance work, and actively participates in solo and group shows in Toronto.
-Teaching visual art since 2007, she works with students on drawing, painting, and sculpture.
-Megan instructs at the FCAG for children, teens, and adults.
-She also directs, and instructs our art camps, working with children aged anywhere between 3 and 15.
+Megan is a mixed media artist from Toronto.
+Teaching visual art since 2007, she works with students in a variety of drawing, painting, and sculpture media.
+Megan instructs weekly courses at FCAG for children, teens, and adults.
+She also directs and instructs our art camps, working with children aged anywhere between 6 and 15.